Bookstores Fought Through the Pandemic. As They Have Before.

 No matter their size or whether there is a dedicated parking lot, customers visiting our local bookstores frequently, to gain a lot from a little.
 They are enjoying spaces that are designed not just to shelve books but to invite thoughtful interaction, the kind that can easily be shared behind a face mask and without tickets or booked-weeks-ahead reservations.

 It wasn’t always this way.
 There was a time bookstores were straining to see the very little light at the end of the tunnel.
-Amazon.com, the Goliath that today threatens every type of retailer, on multiple continents, with arsenal of strategies to choke out business competition on its e-commerce platform, originally set the mighty local bookstore in its sights.
+Amazon.com, the Goliath that today threatens every type of retailer with arsenal of strategies to choke out business competition on its e-commerce platform, originally set the local bookstores in its sights.

 The American Booksellers Association, Institute for Local Self-Reliance (ILSR), AMIBA and others have both fought against Amazon’s dominance for the past few decades, raising awareness with National Bookstore Day and #BoxedOut; tax fairness such as StayLocal fought to institute in Louisiana; and calling attention to the actions of corporations that stall innovation and squash independent businesses’ chances of competing fairly.

-The fight continues this fall as Congress brings a group of five bills that would make e-commerce fairer, in part by by segmenting Amazon’s services and enforcing antitrust laws.
+The fight continues in Congress as bills are proposed for vote to make e-commerce fairer and the FTC (Federal Trade Commission) continues to investigate monopoly activity.
 The vitality of independent bookstores today remind us that Goliath is not in fact invincible, and David still has a lot of fight in him.
 Contact us at maryann@staylocal.org to join the fight, or subscribe to our e-newsletter here.